-Efforts such as this demonstrates a commitment not only to reduce the number of claims, but also to make sure that all veterans receive benefits they are entitled to.
+Efforts such as this demonstrates a commitment not only to reduce the number of veterans benefits claims, but also to make sure that all veterans receive benefits they are entitled to.

-We will continue to monitor the situation and keep you posted about developments related to VA benefits.
+We will continue to monitor the situation and keep you posted about developments related to veterans benefits.
 Please share your comments and questions below.